All those decades,

 Men say 'sticks and stones may break my bones but

 words will never hurt me'.
+It's not true.

 The sad decay of a mind is